aiatagramkonnect/hacker101-CTF-Solutions/Level-5_Codys-Blog/Solution.md

 <?php echo ("index.php")?>
 ```

 After submitting these comments, they appeared in the admin panel but weren't visible on the client side.
 I realized I needed to find a way to make the comments execute properly.
+The picture below is after i have approved the comments from the admin panel.

 ![Approved Comments](ApprovedComments.png)